W3ndige/rootnetsec.github.io/_posts/2016-08-25-cross-site-scripting-introduction.markdown

 {% endhighlight %}
 <p>That method will prevent most of the XSS attacks but for the most sophisticated ones it may be helpful to read <a href="https://www.owasp.org/index.php/XSS_%28Cross_Site_Scripting%29_Prevention_Cheat_Sheet">XSS Prevention Sheet</a>.
 Another helpful thing would be prevention on the client side - like installing NoScript addition. </p>

 <p>As always - thanks for reading and exploring this topic with me.
-Now after better understanding of XSS we can look for vulnerabilities in many different web applications.
-Good luck and...</p>
+Now after better understanding of XSS we can look for vulnerabilities in many different web applications.</p>
-<p>~ Stay safe! </p>